nevraka/yk_ceramic/README.md

 ## Summary

-This project is a advertisement website for a ceramic brand.
-Project shows us product list, general communication info and price.
-Customers search all product details on web page.
+This project is an advertisement website for a ceramic brand.
+Project shows us the product list, general communication info and price.
+Customers search all product details on the web page.The project uses Contenful API for backend technology

 ## Getting Started